 You can use Table storage to store and query huge sets of structured, non-relational data, and your tables will scale as demand increases.

 URL format: Azure Table Storage accounts use this format:

-Azure Cosmos DB Table API accounts use this format:
+Azure Cosmos DB for Table accounts use this format: